module Lexing:sig..end

 The type of lexer buffers.
 A lexer buffer is the argument passed to the scanning functions defined by the generated scanners.
 The lexer buffer holds the current state of the scanner, plus a function to refill the buffer from the input.

-At each token, the lexing engine will copy lex_curr_p
+At each token, the lexing engine will copy lex_curr_p to

-, then change the pos_cnum
+lex_start_p, then change the pos_cnum field

-by updating it with the number of characters read
+of lex_curr_p by updating it with the number of characters read

-since the start of the lexbuf
+since the start of the lexbuf.
+The other fields are left

 unchanged by the lexing engine.
 In order to keep them